Voronar/scala-notes/README.md

 ```

 ## `cats`
--  Cats generally prefers to use invariant type classes.
+-  `cats` generally prefers to use invariant type classes.
 This allows us to specify more specific instances for subtypes if we want.
 - [`type Id[A] = A` type gives the ability to abstract over monadic and non-monadic code is extremely powerful.](https://books.underscore.io/scala-with-cats/scala-with-cats.html#sec:monads:identity) For example, we can run code asynchronously in production using Future and synchronously in test using `Id`.
+- `cats` `Eval` monad makes computations stack safety (prevents stack overflow issue).
+For example a stack safety stream folding `Foldable[Stream]` (not safety for standard Scala stream folding via `Stream.foldLeft/foldRight`).

 ## Routine basics
 - random numbers